DougBurke/ds9samp/README.md

 if you feel the need to use it.

-The `client` attribute gives the name of the DS9 instance, as set by the SAMP hub, and the `metadata` attrbute is a dictionary of the metadata reported by the DS9 instance.
+The `client` attribute gives the name of the DS9 instance, as set by the SAMP hub, and the `metadata` attribute is a dictionary of the metadata reported by the DS9 instance.
 For example:

 ```python